jebulger/prework-study-guide/README.md

 ## Usage

 The guide can be opened up in a web browser.
 Its a single page; all the notes are labeled and can be reviewed in any order.
 If you need help on what to study first, open up the console to see a suggestion.The console can be reached on Windows by right clicking on the page and selecting inspect or pressing F-12.
-On Mac, the console can be reached by pressing command and clicking on the page, or holding command, shift, and I all at once.
+On Mac, the console can be reached by pressing down the command button, shift, and I all at once.

 ## Credits